1928 Auckland Rugby League season: Exhibition matches

+Hikurangi v Richmond

 Richmond traveled north to play Hikurangi in the first rugby league match in the area.
 The local rugby team had become dissatisfied with their treatment by the rugby union and had switched to the league code.
-Richmond won the match in poor weather by 5 points to 0 with manager Ben Davis refereeing the match.
+Richmond won the match in poor weather by 5 points to 0.
+Due to the terrible conditions only about 50 spectators sheltered in the pavilion while there were half a dozen cars which spectators sat in and watched from.
+Some reports said the referee was Les Bull, the well known Auckland referee while others said the game was refereed by Richmond manager Ben Davis.